Clean your hockey gear with our sponsor, Vapor Fresh Sports Equipment Cleaning Spray.

 Ideal Stick Length For Forwards

 On the other hand, forwards may be at an advantage if they play with a slightly shorter than average stick, typically anywhere below the chin with skates on, or at the chin with shoes on.
+With this length, you can take a strong and powerful snap shot with good puck control.

 The downsides here would be a slightly reduced slap shot and less range to poke check.
 Since forwards are not expected to do either of those things frequently, playing with a shorter stick is usually worthwhile.